 Intellectual property includes all your business’s intangible assets – your unique ideas, knowledge, expertise, design or inventions.
 It sets you apart from your competitors and is crucial in determining whether your business is successful.

-Identify the intellectual property in your business
+1. Identifying the intellectual property in your business

 - Your brand name